0xthelaughingman/DogeCam/README.md

 # DogeCam
  A chrome extension to make your video calls Doge-y!

- *Do go through:*https://github.com/Cruzo007/ChromeExtensionTutorial as a basic tutorial of what all has been discussed/attempted.
+ **Do go through**:*https://github.com/Cruzo007/ChromeExtensionTutorial as a basic tutorial of what all has been discussed/attempted.

 # Testing Locally: